Wevah/terminal-format/README.md

 Currently upports a few esoteric attributes, like squiggly underline (iTerm2/kitty).

-Includes an optional target for displaying inline images in iTerm2 (whose API is even more in-flux than the main target's).
+Includes an optional target (whose API is even more in-flux than the main target's) for displaying inline images in iTerm2.

 ---